ardell/Monitor-Training-Guide/README.markdown

 <h3>Troubleshooting Guitars</h3>

 - Many guitarists prefer only the SM 57 mic, not the 609 (Sennheiser).
-  - Simply split out the stereo channels and mute the 609
+  - Simply split out the stereo channel and mute the 609